-- · Type of computer. - Computer operating system and software application being used. - Type of printer connected to the computer. - How the printer is connected to the computer.
+- Type of computer. - Computer operating system and software application being used. - Type of printer connected to the computer. - How the printer is connected to the computer.

-Due to the several ways a computer can be setup, the print dialog that opens may differ from the dialogs shown in this chapter.
+Due to the several ways a computer can be setup and the different operating systems, the print dialogs displayed may differ from the dialogs used in this chapter.